 b.
 Partitioning should be carefully considered for component layout design.
 Digital circuits, analog circuits and noise source should be independently placed on board and high-frequency circuit should be isolated from low-frequency circuit.
 Moreover, attention should be paid to component distribution with strong and weak signals and signal transmission direction issue.

 c.
-Layout should center on core component in each function circuit so as to ensure component to be trimly and compactly positioned along the same direction.
-To stop coupling between signals from being formed, components that are easily influenced by interference shouldn't be neighborly positioned.
+Layout should center on core component in each function circuit to ensure component be trimly and compactly positioned along the same direction.
+To stop coupling between signals from being formed, components easily influenced by interference shouldn't be neighborly positioned.

 d.
 Sensitive-signal components should be far from power and high-power devices and sensitive-signal lines are never allowed to go across high-power devices.
 Thermally-sensitive components should be positioned far from thermal devices while temperature-sensitive components should be positioned at the area with the lowest temperature.